❦ ❦ ❦

 It was not a matter of arrogance on his part that he failed to see this.
 He had lost his edge, in a way, seduced by the joys of living among happy, loving people.
 The fact that he fell in love with a very beautiful young woman did not help this.
 His attention was taken by happy thoughts, and it never really occurred to him to put his attention on anything that might be amiss.

 Something was very much amiss, however, not far to the south of where he lived.
 For generations, the India had been divided into petty kingdoms, barely bigger than counties.
-The men who ruled these tiny kingdoms were not interested in goodness or moral uprightness.
+The men who ruled most of these tiny kingdoms were not interested in goodness or moral uprightness.
 For them, something was only good if it added to wealth.
 Conquest was good.
 Greed was good.

 For those men, the way to wealth was to take whatever could be taken from the people around them.
 They took whatever they could from the people of the countries they controlled, and they took whatever they could from the people of the countries around them.
 They went on taking until they made mistakes or had losses and then they fell victim to some more powerful neighbor.